10 Cheddar Scallion Cornbread Muffins Everyone Will Love

 • Lightly grease a standard 12‑cup muffin tin with butter or nonstick spray

-• Or use paper liners for easier cleanup
+• Or line with paper liners for easy cleanup

-💡 Tip: If using a silicone muffin pan, place it on a baking sheet for stability.
+💡 Tip: If using a silicone muffin pan, place it on a baking sheet for stability—this helps your cheddar scallion cornbread muffins bake evenly without tipping.

-In a large mixing bowl, whisk together your dry ingredients:
+In a large bowl, whisk together your dry ingredients for the cheddar scallion cornbread muffins:

 • 1 cup yellow cornmeal